PhD student Atiyeh Zarifi provides some insights into her exciting photonics research and its applications.

 Her work is addressing some of our everyday engineering challenges.

 “Gaining insights into this movement could allow us to make buildings and structures more stable in the future or to even improve their current structure.

 “At CUDOS, we are working on optical science and photonics technology to bring significant advancement in the capabilities in this crucial field.

 “It has been an amazing opportunity for me to work in this ARC Centre of Excellence, interacting with top researchers in the field,” said Atiyeh.

-These inspiring researchers include Professor Ben Eggleton and Dr Andrea Blanco Redondo, who will be presenting the next illuminating Sydney Science Forum, Bright lights: The science of light at the nanoscale on Wednesday 26 April.
+These inspiring researchers include Professor Ben Eggleton and Dr Andrea Blanco Redondo, who recently presented the illuminating Sydney Science Forum, Bright lights: The science of light at the nanoscale.